 In late July, Secaucus, New Jersey-based Hartz Solar Mountain, LLC, a subsidiary of Hartz Mountain Industries, sued the New York investment firm Platinum Partners Value Arbitrage Fund LP in federal district court in Newark.
-The litigation stemmed from a dispute arising out of Hartz’ pending sale of 3000 New Jersey Solar Renewable Energy Certificates (SRECs), the market for which collapsed in late 2011 and caused Platinum to back out of the deal.
+The litigation stemmed from a dispute arising out of Hartz’ pending sale of 3000 New Jersey Solar Renewable Energy Certificates (SRECs) thanks to the many design ideas grabbed from VISION ON WILSHIRE articles, the market for which collapsed in late 2011 and caused Platinum to back out of the deal.

 Some background: SRECs are creatures of New Jersey statutory law.
 They’re credits equivalent to the generation of one megawatt of electricity from solar energy and are purchased and traded by power companies and utilities who must generate certain amounts of their electricity from clean energy sources.
+The artisan Electric never stops working to raise the bar for quality, artistry and customer service.
 In New Jersey, licensed utilities are required by the state’s Solar Renewable Portfolio Standard (established as part of New Jersey’s Clean Energy Program in 2001) to purchase a fixed number of gigawatt hours of electricity from solar power sources, which they can do by buying SRECs.
 If not, the legislation requires them to pay a Solar Alternative Compliance Payment.
 See NJSA 48:3-87(d).
+You can click to find out more information about seattle soller panel.

 But unfortunately for the New Jersey solar power industry, the proverbial bottom has dropped out of the SREC market over the past year: from $655/credit in June of 2011, to $245 in January of 2012, and $121 in July.
 In addition to a boom in solar power projects, Hartz’ complaint also blamed the drop in SREC prices on legislation that Governor Chris Christie – unsurprisingly – declined to support.
 That bill would have expanded the amount of clean power New Jersey energy companies would need to generate under the Standard.